bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="jQuery is less useful now than in 2010." />
 </p>

-Today, jQuery is less useful than it used to be back in the early days.
+<p>Today, jQuery is less useful than it used to be back in the early days.
 Some of the things that have been smoothed over is that, remember, in 2009, jQuery came out in 2006.
 In 2009, the standardizing body decided to make JavaScript, the scripting language for the web and at that